JacobMeister/ScenarioFrameworkExplained/readme.md

     This is not much different then the ammobox we spawned near the car.
 First drag a SlotAI.et into the world near the destroy slot.
 Set an enemy group as the object to spawn, for instance Group_USSR_SentryTeam.et.
 If you drag the slot into the DestroyLayer in the hierarchy window, it will be activated along with the vehicle and the ammobox.
 That's it!
 Isn't it easy? :)
     </details>
 </details>

+Hopefully this has been a helpful guide and you'll be able to create some cool scenarios!